List of incidents and protests of the United States racial unrest: Andrés Guardado protests, June 18, 2020

 Local protests emerged in response to the killing of Guardado on June 18 and involved protesters and media reporters being tear gassed and shot by rubber bullets at the sheriff's station in Compton.
 The incident was widely reported as the second police killing involving the Los Angeles County Sheriff's Department deputies within two days of one another, the other being Terron Jammal Boone, who was identified as the half-brother of 24-year-old Robert Fuller.

 Hakim Littleton protests, July 10, 2020

-Hakim Littleton was a 20-year-old African-American man who was fatally shot by police officers in Detroit, Michigan.
+Hakim Littleton was an armed 20-year-old African-American man who was fatally shot by police officers in Detroit, Michigan.
 In the morning hours of July 5, 2020, police officers were in the process of detaining another individual.
-Littleton was approached by the officers, pulled out what appeared to be a firearm and shot at one of the officers.
+Littleton was approached by the officers, pulled out a firearm and shot at one of the officers.
 An officer tackled him as more shots were fired, and officers responded by shooting Littleton.
 The incident sparked protests in Detroit which lasted several days, with many protesters disputing the officer's accounts and the body camera footage.
 Eight individuals were arrested at these protests.